 Blow Up (Screenplay by Michaelangelo Antonioni, Tonio Guerra and Edward Bond, from a short story by Julio Cortezar)

-In a daze, a photographer, not sure of what he may have seen in a London park, witnesses a mimed tennis game.
+In a daze, a photographer, unsure of what he may or may not have have seen, witnesses a mimed tennis game.

 The Killing (Screenplay by Stanley Kubrick and Jim Thompson, based on the novel Clean Break by Lionel White)